 Term Life Insurance

-(Term Life Insurance, first of two types of life insurance.
-Sub-types: 10 year term, 20 year term, 30 year term)
+Term life insurance is the first of two types of life insurance.
+Sub-types of term life insurance are: 10 year term, 20 year term, 30 year term.

 Permanent Life Insurance